colinstein/dotfiles/README.md

 # Dotfiles

+## Getting Started

+  1. `git clone ~/src/github.com/me/dotfiles` to get a copy of things
+  2. `git submodule init` to setup submodules for zsh
+  3. `git submodule update` to pull the latest updates
+  4. Read through `install.sh` and run commands.
+I'd do it line-by-line so you can trust what's happening.
+  5. Modify `config/mopidy/mopidy.conf` to have your own spotify details
+  6. Look over `macsettings.sh` and apply them manually

+### Note
+This has a couple of submodules for ZSH syntax highlighting and autocomplete from history.
+Y

 I tend to shy away from large frameworks and plugins but sometimes it doesn't make much sense to try and re-invent the wheel, particularly in the case of Vim.